peol/grunt-surveil/README.md

 The above configuration will only run the `eslint:partial` task with the changed files, instead of running on potentially thousands of watched files.

 Here's another example, using the `rewritesWatchedFiles` flag.
-This flag is used to discard file changes while a task is being run, to work around triggering the task double or indefinitely:
+This flag is used to discard file changes while a file-writing task is being run, to work around triggering the task double or indefinitely:

 ```
 grunt.initConfig( {